PAULINO-FIT/wd40-PAULINO/readme.md

 Guiding Question:
 - What is the project
-    1. This project is about creating a website for a known bar in BGC, Bank Bar.
 - Whats the purpose
-    2. The purpose of this project is to enhance my ability in creating a website while using my creative skills.
 - What are key components
-    3. Single Page Website / Multi-page

 - What technology used and how it is used
-    4. ss, html, boostrap, javascript

 ### Key Components